 Valuation of development property

-The aim of this guidance note is to guide the valuer in the approach to development property valuations.
+The aim of this professional standard is to guide the valuer in the approach to development property valuations.

 A development property is defined in the International Valuation Standards (IVS) as: